DeepakDevOpsMultiCloud/Monitoring/README.md

 ---
 - We accessed the Website full picture of website isn't possible it is application side issue not our's

+To see the metrics in Prometheus the application should have /metrics folder, but for our CSS-Template we need to use some Exporters
+Common Exporters like
+- Exporter	Purpose	Default Port
+- node_exporter	OS metrics (CPU, memory)	9100
+- blackbox_exporter	ICMP/HTTP/TCP checks	9115
+- mysqld_exporter	MySQL metrics	9104
+- redis_exporter	Redis metrics	9121
+- cadvisor	Docker container metrics	8080

 ## ✅ Step 6: Install and Configure Blackbox Exporter

 ```bash